-The applicant's request is to amend the General Plan from Public Facilities to Medium Density Residential.
+The applicant's request is to amend the General Plan designation for the east half of the site from Public Facilities to Medium Density Residential and retain the other half (street corner side) as Public Facilities (refer to Attachments 2 and 3).
 The City Council may approve a General Plan Amendment upon finding that the amendment, as proposed, changed, or modified is deemed to be in the public interest.

 The subject site is bounded by West Remington Avenue to the north, Lime Drive to the west and Rockefeller Drive to the south and currently operates as a religious use.
 It is immediately bordered to the east by the Parkwood Apartments, an 80-unit multi-family residential complex.
-The surrounding land uses are summarized in the Table 1 below:
+The surrounding land uses are summarized in Table 1 below: